olincollege/Pixel-Player/README.md

 ### Cloning the Repository
 First, clone this directory onto your computer.
 To do this, click the green "code" button at the top of the screen.
 From there, either copy the SSH link or the HTTPS link.
 Then, in your terminal, run
   ```
-  git clone [copy link here].
+  git clone copy_link_here
   ```
+### Running the Code
 Once the repository is fully loaded up.
 Run the following lines of code in your terminal.
+This assumes that you have C, GCC, and Cmake installed on your computer.
   ```
   mkdir build
   cd build/